lyz-code/blue-book/README.md

 If you find a mistake or want to add new content, please make the changes.
-You can use the edit button on the top right of any article to add them in a pull request, if you don't know what that means, you cal always open an [issue](https://github.com/lyz-code/blue-book/issues/new) or send me an [email](https://lyz-code.github.io/blue-book/contact/).
+You can use the edit button on the top right of any article to add them in a pull request, if you don't know what that means, you can always open an [issue](https://github.com/lyz-code/blue-book/issues/new) or send me an [email](https://lyz-code.github.io/blue-book/contact/).